 Second IATA World Sustainability Symposium To Take Place In Miami

-(MENAFN- Dubai PR Network) The International Air transport Association's (IATA) second World Sustainability Symposium (WSS) will focus on actions needed to achieve the airline industry's commitment to net-zero CO2 emissions by 2050.
+(MENAFN- Caribbean News Global) SWITZERLAND / USA – The International Air transport Association's (IATA) second World Sustainability Symposium (WSS) will focus on actions needed to achieve the airline industry's commitment to net-zero CO2 emissions by 2050.
 The event will take place in Miami, USA on 24-25 September 2024, hosted by American Airlines.

 Key elements to help achieve net-zero CO2 emissions by 2050 being addressed at the WSS include: